 Later on, his job became more focused on providing financial advice to people involved in major infrastructure projects in the Auckland region, which involved a lot of financial modelling and affordability analysis.

 In 2015, Ryan moved to Australia to start a new role as an analyst at The Macquarie Group in Melbourne.

-When it comes to offering advice to students at Waikato, he stresses the importance of networking with your fellow classmates.
+When it comes to offering advice to students at Waikato, Ryan stresses the importance of networking with your fellow classmates.
 "It's amazing how many of them you will come across when you enter your professional life.
 Make contacts, network, and build these relationships,” he says.